andaccc/tech-roadmap/README.md

-# Introduction of my Tech roadmap and Software related notes
+# Introduction of my Tech roadmap

 ## Goal
-- ## Bring positive impact to current life style
+- ## Bring positive impacts with software

 ---
 ## Areas of interest